thomas992/Lux/documentation/README.md

 // x is not valid here anymore!
 ```

 Blocks are a convenient way of introducing structure into the code.
 Each block has its own set of local variables, but can access the local variables of its parent as well.
-Each control structure in LoLa is followed by a block, but blocks can also be freestanding as in the example above.
+Each control structure in Lux is followed by a block, but blocks can also be freestanding as in the example above.

 ### Assignments

-Assignments in LoLa are statements that return no value.
+Assignments in Lux are statements that return no value.
 This is different from other programming languages like C that allow nesting assignments into expressions (~~`a + (b = c)`~~).

 ```js
 a = b; // simple assignment, copy the value from b into a.